graysurf/zsh-kit/docs/git-scope.md

 git-scope staged
 ```

 Only includes files in the staging area.
+Supports `-p` to print their contents.

 ---